ameistad/haloy/README.md

   - Name/Host: Same as for A records.
   - Value/Points to: YOUR_SERVER_IPV6_ADDRESS

-6. Wait a bit.
-DNS changes can take some time to propagate across the internet (from a few minutes to a few hours, rarely longer).
+6. DNS changes can take some time to propagate across the internet (from a few minutes to a few hours, rarely longer).
 You can use online tools like dnschecker.org to see if your records are updating.

 ### Configure Your Apps